Lima (models): Australia

 Lima entered the Australian market in 1970 with models that matched the railways of New South Wales and Victoria reasonably well.
-Some models were not true representations of the prototype (the Lima XPT was just a repaint of the British HST) and all had NEM wheels and couplers.
+Some models were not true representations of the prototype — the Lima Express Passenger Train (XPT) was just a repaint of the British High Speed Train (HST) — and all had NEM wheels and couplers.
 However the cheapness of Lima models made them popular with beginners and many models were super detailed by experienced modellers.
 The Australian Model Railway Magazine (AMRM), Issue 200, October 1996, carries a 14-page article on super-detailing the Lima New South Wales State Rail Authority 422.

 For NSW, Lima produced the steam 38, and diesel-electric 42, 44 and 422 class locos.
 For Victoria, they produced the d-e S and B class.
 For South Australia, they produced the d-e 930 class.
 In the early 1980s, Lima also renumbered their HO British 4F steamer as a NSW 19 class in black.
 The Commonwealth Railways stainless steel carriage stock was also produced by Lima.

 In 2006, Hornby Railways announced that some of the Lima Australian range would be re-released under the Hornby International brand from late 2007.